|

 ground-breaking severity, at bone-breaking heights,

+were being climbed almost weekly during the winter months.
 I too became infected by the new Grit craze, finding

 and climbing new E7s in short order.
 But it was not